-We are looking for hardworking residents of proven academic talent as demonstrated by high class standing, above-average national board scores, academic honors or research experience.
+We are looking for hardworking residents of proven academic talent as demonstrated by high class standing, above-average national board scores, academic honors and research experience.
 The successful applicant usually meets several of these criteria.

 The American Board of Radiology requires a clinical year before entry into a diagnostic radiology residency program.
 Residents may complete the clinical year (PGY-1) in a non-radiology department at the Wake Forest Baptist Medical Center or at any approved training program.